text-machine-teaching/uml_nlp_class_2022/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Read the Docs Template's documentation!
+Welcome to Text Machine Lab wiki!
 ==================================================

 This is Text Machine Lab wiki.
 Hopefully, all information about servers setup, student guides, FAQ (how to update CUDA, etc.) will be placed here.

 Please, use it.
 We do need a common place to share structured info.

+To add/update this wiki, simply push `Edit on GitHub` button in the top-right corner.
+You have to be a part of [github.com/text-machine-lab](https://github.com/text-machine-lab) in order to push directly into the master branch and this is a recommended way to do it.
+The website is automatically updated after a push to the repository, so you don't need to do anything else (just to wait about a minute or so).
+More can be found in :ref:`usage` section

 Recommendations:

 * *Bad article is better than no article.*
-* Keep wiki structure as flat as possible, max depth of 2 covers 99% of all cases.
+* Keep wiki structure as flat as possible.
 * Use markdown syntax to make your post better formatted.
 * Grammarly is a good resource to check your writing before submission